Peppers Resort, Bowral, NSW 17-18 July

 Sessions will focus on developing the confidence to lead, career management and work/life balance.
 The retreat will provide an opportunity for attendees to discuss issues as a group as well as participate in small group mentoring sessions with senior women from the same sector.
 Participants will be asked to come to the retreat with a career objective or challenge that they can work through with their mentor.

-The senior mentors participating are Lisa Cameron, Monash; Alexandra Heath, RBA; Jenny Wilkinson, Treasury; Denise Doiron, UNSW; and Nicki Hutley, Urbis.
+The senior mentors participating are Lisa Cameron, Monash; Alexandra Heath, RBA; Jenny Wilkinson, Treasury; Denise Doiron, UNSW; Nicki Hutley, Urbis and Felicity Emmett, ANZ.
 The Retreat facilitator is Danielle Wood, Grattan Institute.
-Assertiveness and sefl-confidence workshop facilitator is will be confirmed shortly.
-More information can be seen below.
+A workshop on leadership and self-confidence will be facilitated by Jennifer Witheriff of GJR Consulting.
+More information on the Leadership Team is below.

 The Economic Society of Australia and retreat sponsors will pay for participants to attend the retreat.
 Participants will need to make their own travel arrangements to and from Bowral (Peppers is accessible by train from Sydney).